SimiusFerrum/Machine-Learning/PresidentPrediction/ReadMe.txt

 This project I wrote during the 2016 - 2017 presidential election.
-I was interested in predicting the outcome of the results in California, so I combined what I was learning in machine learning to try and predict a victor.
+I had read many poll results and was interested in their validity, so I wrote a program to try and determine the outcome of the election in California.
+I compared the result of my program with poll results as well as the election results.